mgrosperrin/commandlineparser/docs/class-based/customize-class-based-option.md

   - `Name` and `ShortName` to respectively change the long and short form of the option
   - `Description` to define a description in the auto-generated help for the option,
 - Use any of the `System.ComponentModel.DataAnnotations.ValidationAttribute` derived class to validate the value provided for the option.

+If the type of your option is not covered by one of the [built-in converters](../built-in-converters.md), you can create and register [your own](../converter.md).